jordan4ibanez/doml/README.md

 - Only doubles, no floats, you can cast down but you can't cast back up (precision loss).
 There are still integer structures

+- That's not a joke, search float in vscode, you're going to get these two and 4 keywords from builtin libraries in math.d

 - No readonly views (Vector3DC etc)

 - Simplified using D's strengths